Two-Way Immersion Network for Catholic Schools (TWIN-CS)

 St. Anthony Catholic School, Des Moines

 Risen Christ Catholic School, Minneapolis

 Dual Language Academy, Omaha

 Red Cloud Indian School, Pine Ridge

 All Saints Catholic School, Forth Worth

-St. Mary Magdalen School, San Antonio
+Saint Mary Magdalen School, San Antonio

-Notre Dame School, Milwaukee
+Notre Dame School of Milwaukee, Milwaukee